 - The 50-metre height of this Roman aqueduct built in the first century AD was a record at the time.

-- The upper level of the aqueduct that crosses the river measures 273m long today, while originally it was 360m and had 12 further arches.
+- The upper level of the aqueduct crossing the river measures 273m long today.
+But it was 360m and had twelve more arches before.

 - To complete the construction, the Roman used over 21,000 cubic metres of rock, weighing around 50,400 tonnes.